 All of these are negotiable but only the very largest customers check all these boxes.

-Finally, make sure and check the actual written agreement before you sign it.
+Finally, make sure to check the actual written agreement before you sign it.
 I have seen several cases where “free shipping” was negotiated but then “accidentally” left out of the final document.

 Thermo Fisher is extremely fond of rebates.
 These are also called by other names”